-Under the equity compensation arrangement, following the initial appointment or election to the Board, each non-employee director will be granted a non-qualified stock option to purchase 25,000 shares of Common Stock with an exercise price equal to the fair market value of the Company's Common Stock as of the date of grant, or the Initial Option.
-Initial Options (i) vest monthly over three years on each monthly anniversary date commencing on the date service as a non-employee director began and will continue to vest so long as the non-employee director continued service to the Company on such dates; (ii) have a seven-year term; and (iii) have a six-month post-termination exercise period.
+Under the equity compensation arrangement, following the initial appointment or election to the Board, each non-employee director will be granted a nonqualified stock option to purchase 25,000 shares of Common Stock with an exercise price equal to the fair market value of the Company's Common Stock as of the date of grant, or the Initial Option.
+Initial Options (i) vest monthly over three years on each monthly anniversary date commencing on the date service as a non-employee director began and will continue to vest so long as the non-employee director continued service to the Company on such dates; (ii) have a sevenyear term; and (iii) have a six-month post-termination exercise period.

 Thereafter, provided that the non-employee director is re-elected to the Board and has served as a director for at least six months as of such election date, each such non-employee director will be granted on the date of the Annual Meeting of Stockholders a non-qualified stock option to purchase a number of shares of Common Stock to be determined by the Board with an exercise price equal to the fair market value of the Company's Common Stock as of the date of grant, or the Subsequent Option.
 Subsequent Options (i) vest monthly over one year following the date of grant so long as the non-employee director continued service to the Company on such dates; (ii) have a seven year term; and (iii) have a six month post-termination exercise period.
-In 2014, the Board did not issue any options to our non-employee directors.